-There are a bunch of airport shuttle services offering rides from Cancun airport to Playa del Carmen, and they’ll be sure to harass you at the airport exit.
+There are a bunch of airport shuttle services offering rides from Cancun airport to Tulum, and they’ll be sure to harass you at the airport exit.
 The most popular one is probably Cancun Airport Transportation.

 Buses in the Yucatan Peninsula are run by the ADO bus company.
 You can use these buses to get from Tulum Town or Tulum Centro to the Tulum Ruins or Tulum Zona Arqueológica, or literally anywhere in the Yucatan Peninsula.
 You can buy tickets in advance if you want to, but most times you’ll be fine buying a ticket just before entering the bus.

 Other local buses include the Mayab that goes to the Coba ruins where ADO doesn’t reach.

 Colectivos are local minivans that transport a group of people to and fro.
 This is the cheapest way to get around Tulum and the Yucatan Peninsula.
 These are what the locals use to get around the city, but routes can be confusing if you don’t speak Spanish.

 Rent A Car In Mexico

 Search both local and international car rental companies to help you find a good deal.

 Where To Stay In Tulum